snowfox-project/snowfox-examples/README.md

 # spectre-examples
-Examples for the Spectre embedded framework.
+Examples for the Snowfox embedded framework.